janosh/tikz/site/readme.md

 ## Formatting

-When using VS Code, install the [official Svelte extension](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) and add the following to your `settings.json` to enable autoformating Svelte files on save:
+When using VS Code, install the [official Svelte extension](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) and add the following to your `settings.json` to enable autoformatting Svelte files on save:

 ```json
 "[svelte]": {